 Young carers are people up to 25 years of age who care in families where someone has an illness, a disability, a mental health issue or who has an alcohol or other drug problem.

-More than 300,000 of Australia's carers are young carers, with 150,000 under 18.* The person they care for may be a parent, partner, sibling, their own child, relative or friend.
+272,000 of Australia's carers are young carers, around 1-in-10.* The person they care for may be a parent, partner, sibling, their own child, relative or friend.

 Many young carers emphasise that caring is a positive experience.
 However, research clearly indicates that, when inadequately supported, their own health, mental health and wellbeing can be seriously affected.